joeypizzas/odin-tic-tac-toe/planning.md

             - Takes board space argument.
             - Calls function to make a move on the board using board space argument for correct player.
             - Calls function to print updated board to the console.
-            - Calls function to switch player turn.
+            - Calls function to switch player turn, as long as move was valid.
             - Checks to see if the move resulted in a win or tie for the game, and prints appropriate message to the console, if so.
         - Returns playRound function because it's needed to play game in the console.
         - IIFE